AnnoyedArt1256/VerduraPatch/README.md

-# verduraiOS
+# VerduraPatch
-A stubborn and a bit fidgety solution to use YouTube 10.11.11546 on older iOS (7-10)
+A more feature compelete version of verduraiOS

 [VerduraiOS on Reddit](https://www.reddit.com/r/LegacyJailbreak/comments/uoxxyg/news_verduraios_a_petty_way_to_use_youtube/ "VerduraiOS on Reddit")